Jeremy Clarkson: Writing career

 Clarkson's first job was as a travelling salesman for his parents' business, selling Paddington Bear toys.
 He later trained as a journalist with the Rotherham Advertiser, before also writing for the Rochdale Observer, Wolverhampton Express and Star, Lincolnshire Life, Shropshire Star and the Associated Kent Newspapers.
 When writing in 2015 in his final column for Top Gear magazine, he credited the Shropshire Star as his first outlet as a motoring columnist: "I started small, on the Shropshire Star with little Peugeots and Fiats and worked my way up to Ford Granadas and Rovers until, after about seven years, I was allowed to drive an Aston Martin Lagonda...
 It was 10 years before I drove my first Lamborghini."

 In 1984, Clarkson formed the Motoring Press Agency (MPA), in which, with fellow motoring journalist Jonathan Gill, he conducted road tests for local newspapers and automotive magazines.
 This developed into articles for publications such as Performance Car.
 He has regularly written for Top Gear magazine since its launch in 1993.
 In 1987, Clarkson wrote for Amstrad Computer User and compiled Amstrad CPC game reviews.

 Clarkson writes regular columns in the tabloid newspaper The Sun, and for the broadsheet newspaper The Sunday Times.
 His columns in the Times are republished in The Weekend Australian newspaper.
 He also writes for the "Wheels" section of the Toronto Star.
-He has written humorous books about cars and several other subjects, with many of his books being collections of articles that he has written for The Sunday Times.
+He has written humorous books about cars and several other subjects; many of his books are collections of articles that he has written for The Sunday Times.